jiawei-zhang-a/Pendulum-beta/Devlog.md

 #### 06/25
 Setup source mapping for gulp build automation, and setup watch process with watchify, adopting from working solutions for the build process offered on typescript official site.

+#### 07/03, 07/04
+Conceptualized the "brain" of Pendulum, the Core module.
+It interacts with other parts of the software such as UI and Graphics by directly issuing them commands and queuing updates that will get executed asynchronously.
+It also hosts and closely monitors a virtual environment of mathematical variables and processes called the Environment module, the inner states of which can get extracted
+Core to be reflected via user interfaces.
+Environment runs on its own clock cycles which Core have access to for intervention or adjustments.
+This is an important step toward a clearly defined architecture of Pendulum.